lagom/lagom/docs/manual/scala/releases/Migration13.md

 ## Build changes

-1. Ugrade the Lagom plugin version in `project/plugins.sbt` to `1.3.0`.
+1. Upgrade the Lagom plugin version in `project/plugins.sbt` to `1.3.0`.
 1. Replace `LagomJava` with `LagomScala`, and any references to `javadsl` components to their `scaladsl` equivalents.

 ## General code changes